jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 #### prefixParseFns and infixParseFns

 I found this part of the book a bit confusing.
 I'm struggling to even explain what I don't know...If I have the integer `5`, why do I call `prefixParseFns`?
 Is it because I need to check if `5` has a prefix such as a minus sign "-"?
 Ah...now that I'm writing this, I think that's it.
 Because as a human, I can look at `-5` and say, "Yes, that has a prefix we need to parse."
-But as a machine, I don' know that from looking at the token alone because these tokens `5` and `-5` are the same token type but have different values.
+But as a machine, I don't know that from looking at the token alone because these tokens `5` and `-5` are the same token type but have different values.

 This is also the part of the parser where we look at precedence, which also confused me.